The mean-field limit of quantum Bose gases at positive temperature: Introduction

 In this subsection we define the quantum many-body system and its reduced density matrices.
 For $n \in \N^*$ we consider an $n$-body Hamiltonian on $n$-particle space $\cal H_n$ of the form \eqref{Hamiltonian_H_n}.
 We define Fock space as the Hilbert space $\cal F \equiv \cal F (\cal H) \deq \bigoplus_{n \in \N} \cal H_n$.
 We denote by $\Tr_{\cal F}(X)$ the trace of an operator $X$ acting on $\cal F$.
 On $\cal F$ we define the Hamiltonian $H$ of the system through

 We define the \emph{quantum grand canonical density matrix} as the operator $\ee^{-H} / Z$, where

-is the \emph{quantum partition function}\footnote{In the physics literature this grand canonical partition function is sometimes denoted by $\Xi$.}.
+is the \emph{grand canonical partition function}\footnote{In the physics literature this grand canonical partition function is sometimes denoted by $\Xi$.}.
 Throughout the following, we use the notations $H^0 = \bigoplus_{n \in \N} H_n^0$ and $Z^0 = \Tr_{\cal F}(\ee^{-H^0})$ to denote the corresponding free quantities, for which $\lambda = 0$.

 On Fock space it is convenient to use creation and annihilation operators.
 For $f \in \cal H$ we define the bosonic annihilation and creation operators $a(f)$ and $a^*(f)$ on $\cal F$ through their action on a dense set of vectors $\Psi = (\Psi_n)_{n \in \N} \in \mathcal{F}$ as